PagerDuty/terraform-provider-pagerduty/website/docs/r/service_integration.html.markdown

     To integrate with a **vendor** (e.g. Datadog or Amazon Cloudwatch) use the `vendor` field instead.

   * `vendor` - (Optional) The ID of the vendor the integration should integrate with (e.g. Datadog or Amazon Cloudwatch).
-  * `integration_key` - (Optional) This is the unique key used to route events to this integration when received via the PagerDuty Events API.
+  * `integration_key` - (Optional) (Deprecated) This is the unique key used to route events to this integration when received via the PagerDuty Events API.
   * `integration_email` - (Optional) This is the unique fully-qualified email address used for routing emails to this integration for processing.

   * `email_incident_creation` - (Optional) Behaviour of Email Management feature ([explained in PD docs](https://support.pagerduty.com/docs/email-management-filters-and-rules#control-when-a-new-incident-or-alert-is-triggered)).
 Can be `on_new_email`, `on_new_email_subject`, `only_if_no_open_incidents` or `use_rules`.